senducusin/ttc-routes/README.md

 ## Features

 ### Loading Indicator
-Displays a loading indicator when fetching from the API
+- Displays a loading indicator when fetching from the API
 ![](/Previews/first-fetch.png)

 ### Main Page
-The main page shows all the available stops for Finch station.
-By default, stops with no routes are hidden.
+- The main page shows all the available stops for Finch station.
+- By default, stops with no routes are hidden.
+- A speedometer icon is displayed beside the departure time when the actual time is 10 minutes or less before the time departure.
+- Date of the trip schedule is also displayed below the title bar.
 ![](/Previews/stops-routes.png)

 ### Pull to refresh
-Table can be pulled down to fetch the latest trip schedule.
+- Table can be pulled down to fetch the latest trip schedule.
 ![](/Previews/pull-reload.png)

 ### Detail View
-When selecting a route, the app displays a detail view, showing all the available stops, route group ID, and the agency.
+- When selecting a route; a detail view will show all available stops, route group ID, and the agency.
 ![](/Previews/detail-view.png)

 ### Settings
-In the Settings page, the user has the option to toggle and show all stops and or display a 24-hour time format instead of AM-PM format.
+- In the Settings page, the user has the option to toggle and show all stops and or display a 24-hour time format instead of the AM-PM format.
-The Settings page can be accessed by tapping the gear icon on the upper-left corner of the main page.
+- The Settings page can be accessed by tapping the gear icon on the upper-left corner of the main page.
+- All of the setitngs configuration are off by default.
 ![](/Previews/settings.png)

 ---